datamindedbe/lighthouse/docs/tutorial.md

       }
 ```

-For that to work, we need to add the `master -> view` object to the data lake definition:
+For this to work, we need to add the `master -> view` object to the data lake definition:

 ```scala